fodilfliti/flutter_scale_kit/README.md

 When to use compute:

-- Use `SKitTheme.compute()` in a widget's build method (or builder) when you need many scaled values together (text styles, paddings, margins, radii, spacing, sizes).
+- Use `ScaleKitDesignValues.compute()` in a widget's build method (or builder) when you need many scaled values together (text styles, paddings, margins, radii, spacing, sizes).
 - Prefer it for list/grid items and complex screens to avoid recalculating the same values per child.

 Benefits: